- Primary activation control: The Office of Emergency Management

 - Tertiary activation and Maintenance: Springfield Public Works Department's Maintenance Service Center

 - Testing: Second Wednesday of each month at 10:00 a.m.
-If not activated, the date for testing defaults to the third Wednesday.
-If unable to test the sirens on the third Wednesday, the testing is cancelled until the following month.
+If unable to test the sirens on the second Wednesday, the testing is cancelled until the following month.